 The British Heart Foundation (BHF) has helped halve the number of people dying from heart and circulatory disease in the UK, but sadly every day 100s of people lose their lives.
 It’s only thanks to support from people like us that the BHF can create new treatments and discover new cures.”
 Melanie Clear

 Melanie has tackled previous charitable challenges, including the Night Walking Marathon in 2016.
 If you would like to support her in raising money for the BHF, please visit her Just Giving page.
 All contributions will be gratefully received.

-This year the Clear Architects team took on the nail biting challenge to abseil one of London’s Iconic attractions, the ArcelorMittal Orbit at Queen Elizabeth Olympic Park to raise funds for Epping Forest Food Bank who provide amazing work and support to our local community.
+Last year the Clear Architects team took on the nail biting challenge to abseil one of London’s Iconic attractions, the ArcelorMittal Orbit at Queen Elizabeth Olympic Park to raise funds for Epping Forest Food Bank who provide amazing work and support to our local community.
 If you would like to support them, please visit their My Donate page.